 By: Kenan Kabbani “Congress shall make no law… prohibiting… the right of the people peaceably to assemble, and to petition the government for a redress of grievances.” — Constitution of the United States of America, Amendment 1.
 “The rights of every man are diminished when the rights of one man are threatened” — President John… Read More To Serve and Protect

-by: Kenan Kabbani Tensions between Iran and the U.S. have been escalating throughout the Trump administration’s term.
-Starting with the withdrawal of the U.S. from the Joint Comprehensive Plan of Action (Iran Deal), the U.S. adopted a policy of “Maximum Pressure” by reintroducing many sanctions on the Iranian economy and exerting pressure on Iranian leadership… Read More The Fundamental Crisis in American Foreign Policy: Strategy, or lack thereof?
+by: Kenan Kabbani Tensions between Iran and the U.S. have escalated throughout the Trump administration’s term.
+Starting with the withdrawal of the U.S. from the Joint Comprehensive Plan of Action (otherwise known as the Iran Deal), the U.S. adopted a policy of “Maximum Pressure” by reintroducing many sanctions on the Iranian economy and exerting pressure… Read More The Fundamental Crisis in American Foreign Policy: Strategy, or Lack Thereof?

 By: Rexhinaldo Nazarko PROLOGUE: 27 BC, Rome.
 Octavian Augustus is delegated the power of the Principes, the highest and most authoritative office in the Roman state.
 His coronation definitively marked the end of the Roman republic, setting a tradition of autocracy which carried on until the collapse of the ancient superpower.
 But while Augustus dealt… Read More Trump’s National Emergency: A Test for the Courts

 By Mustafa Rasheed This past summer, I was able to intern with an organization called Emgage in Washington, D.C.
 Emgage is a non-partisan organization that seeks to empower the Muslim-American community by promoting civic engagement, endorsing candidates that align with the interests of the community, and pursuing a like-minded legislative agenda.
 In my time in… Read More An Interview with Wa’el Alzayat